-Agree Neutral Disagree N/A

-Finding a practicum was easy

-The Learning Contract was essential in clarifying my

-deliverables, activities, and timeline.

-The Midpoint Review was a useful tool in evaluating

-my progress with my field supervisor.

-The Poster Session was a valuable use of time in

-sharing my practicum experience with the BUSPH

-community.

-The Integration Seminar was useful in reflecting on my

-experience and relating it to my overall BUSPH

-education and concentration

-The Practiceweb was useful in facilitating the

-submission of course forms.

-The skills-based seminars or online workshops were

-beneficial to me.

-The practicum increased my ability to work in and

-understand public health.

-1
+Agree Neutral Disagree N/A Finding a practicum was easy, not difficult The Learning Contract was essential in clarifying my deliverables, activities, and timeline.
+The Midpoint Review was a useful tool in evaluating my progress with my field supervisor.
+The Poster Session was a valuable use of time in sharing my practicum experience with the BUSPH community.
+The Integration Seminar was useful in reflecting on my experience and relating it to my overall BUSPH education and concentration The Practiceweb was useful in facilitating the submission of course forms.
+The practicum increased my ability to work in and understand public health.